 |Up to $600||4.5||Read||Visit|

-There’re many other DFS variants that follow a different model, but they share a common feature: they depend on the statistics of the daily games lineups chosen by the user.
-Some of them don’t have a fixed salary for each player, some of them make the users predict how well a particular player (or group of players) will perform, and even a model where the users have the opportunity to predict in real time the scores and other game events.
+There’re many other DFS variants that follow a different model.
+But they share a common feature: they depend on the statistics of the daily games lineups chosen by the user.
+Some of them don’t have a fixed salary for each player.
+Some of them make the users predict how well a particular player will perform.
+And even a model where the users have the opportunity to predict in real time the scores and other game events.

 Which sports are available in DFS websites?